mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 ```
 Use the variable `MKLROOT` in the Makefile when needed.

-See the reference at the end of this page for how to compile C/Fortran codes and use GNU make.
+To run your program, submit jobs to a partition with Rocky 8 and specify the OS with `--constraint=rocky8`.

 ## Use Intel compiler on CentOS 7 nodes

-Log in to the Rocky 8 head node first,
+Log in to a CentOS 7 head node first,
 ```
 ssh <user>@orcd-vlogin003.mit.edu
 ```